 The international funds and all local chapters’ funds are considered WiNUP funds and therefore use the same Employee Identification Number.
 An IRS Form 990 must be filed annually by May 15, unless a six month extension is requested by filing IRS Form 8868.
 The Form 990 must include all activity of international and all local chapters.

-The executive director shall send a request by January 1 to the local chapters and copy the budget and finance chair for their prior year’s activity with a reporting deadline of January 31.
-The executive director shall follow up on or before January 31 with the local chapters to ensure timely receipt.
-The executive director shall have the Form 990 ready for review by the finance committee on or before March 31.
-The finance committee shall complete their review on or before April 15 when the executive director shall submit it to the international executive committee for review and approval of the filing of the Form 990.
-The executive director shall file Form 990 by May 15 unless there are extenuating circumstances.
+The Executive Director shall send a request by January 1 to the local chapters and copy the budget and finance chair for their prior year’s activity with a reporting deadline of January 31.
+The Executive Director shall follow up on or before January 31 with the local chapters to ensure timely receipt.
+The Executive Director shall have the Form 990 ready for review by the finance committee on or before March 31.
+The finance committee shall complete their review on or before April 15 when the Executive Director shall submit it to the international executive committee for review and approval of the filing of the Form 990.
+The Executive Director shall file Form 990 by May 15 unless there are extenuating circumstances.
 The international board of directors shall be notified of the filing at the next scheduled board meeting.

 Approved Signatures

 Checks require only one signer.
 The checking account shall have at least two authorized signers, but not exceed four authorized signers.
-One authorized signer shall be the executive director.
+One authorized signer shall be the Executive Director.
 The other signer(s) shall be a member(s) of the international executive committee (immediate past president, president, vice president, treasurer, or secretary).

-All bills/expenses shall be paid with checking account funds by the executive director after approval from the international treasurer.
+All bills/expenses shall be paid with checking account funds by the Executive Director after approval from the international treasurer.
 Items approved by vote of the executive committee or international board of directors do not require treasurer approval.
 An alternate check signer, other than the international president, may pay bills/expenses approved by the international president.
 The Treasurer Operations Guide contains exceptions for certain budgeted items and items under $100.

 Banking and Investment Accounts Authorization

-The international executive committee authorizes the executive director and/or treasurer to act on behalf of the executive committee to establish and maintain all banking and investment accounts.
+The international executive committee authorizes the Executive Director and/or treasurer to act on behalf of the executive committee to establish and maintain all banking and investment accounts.
 All accounts must be in the name of WiNUP.
 All bank and investment firm changes must be recommended by the finance committee and approved by the international executive committee.

 Executive Director and Treasurer Authorization

-It shall be the duty of the executive director to prepare bank reconciliation for the immediate prior month and to provide the bank reconciliation and a written account of all funds to the international executive committee, and treasurer, before the executive committee’s monthly meeting, but no later than the 15th of each month.
+It shall be the duty of the Executive Director to prepare bank reconciliation for the immediate prior month and to provide the bank reconciliation and a written account of all funds to the international executive committee, and treasurer, before the executive committee’s monthly meeting, but no later than the 15th of each month.
 All documentation of receipts and expenditures must be retained for seven years.

-It shall be the duty of the treasurer to prepare an analysis of the investment accounts for the immediate prior month and to provide the analysis to the executive committee, and executive director, before the executive committee’s monthly meeting, but no later than the 15th of each month.
+It shall be the duty of the treasurer to prepare an analysis of the investment accounts for the immediate prior month and to provide the analysis to the executive committee, and Executive Director, before the executive committee’s monthly meeting, but no later than the 15th of each month.

 Within 30 days following the end of each quarter, the previous quarter’s bank reconciliation and investment accounts shall be sent to the budget and finance chair for review.

-The executive director shall deposit all funds of the international organization in an account authorized by the executive committee and in accordance with the investment policy.
+The Executive Director shall deposit all funds of the international organization in an account authorized by the executive committee and in accordance with the investment policy.
 The treasurer shall have online access to all accounts.

-Upon resignation or termination, the executive director shall immediately turn over all funds, books of accounts, or any other international WiNUP property to the immediate past international president.
+Upon resignation or termination, the Executive Director shall immediately turn over all funds, books of accounts, or any other international WiNUP property to the immediate past international president.

 Semi-Annual Review of Financial Statement